MrYsLab/python_banyan/python_banyan/utils/tcp_gateway/Running_Demos.md

 **Important Note**: There is a 0.5 delay in the MicroPython script.
 If the delay is shortened beyond that, exceptions are thrown.
 I am unsure of the cause.

-## Generating Messages To The Pico
+## Sending Messages From the Local Simulated Server To The Pico
 1. Start the backplane.
 2. Start the [messages_to_pico.py](https://github.com/MrYsLab/python_banyan/blob/tcp_gateway/python_banyan/utils/tcp_gateway/pico_micropython_scripts/messages_to_pico.py) MicroPython script.
 3. Start the [tcp_gateway.py](https://github.com/MrYsLab/python_banyan/blob/tcp_gateway/python_banyan/utils/tcp_gateway/tcp_gateway.py)